Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics

 In this paper, we take a step towards geometric motion planning for high-dimensional systems by proposing a new method for coordinate optimization and a unified modeling framework.
 Specifically, the contribution contains: \begin{itemize} \item A gait-based coordinate optimization method, whose complexity scales linearly with the system dimension; \item A unified geometric representation of locomotion summarizing the previous modeling of locomoting systems dominated by various nonholonomic constraints; and \item Implementation of geometric motion planning on two different high-dimensional systems and their corresponding geometric optimality interpretation. \end{itemize}

-Specifically, the proposed approach was tested on two different types of high-dimensional systems: 1) drag-dominated low Reynolds number swimmer with 3, 6, 9, and 12 links of the same total length, and 2) inertia-dominated free-falling Cassie, a bipedal robot, with a 4 DOF reduced-order model and a 10 DOF full model.
-Fig.~\ref{fig:intro} shows that our method effectively finds the optimal gait for these systems and can exploit the additional DOF to increase efficiency with the same level of actuation effort.
+Specifically, the proposed approach was tested on two different types of high-dimensional systems: 1) drag-dominated low Reynolds number swimmer with 3, 6, 9, and 12 links of the same total length, and 2) inertia-dominated free-falling Cassie, a bipedal robot, with a 4-DOF reduced-order model and a 10-DOF full model.
+Fig.~\ref{fig:intro} shows that our method effectively finds optimal gaits for these systems that exploit the additional DOFs to increase efficiency.